Reversing Africa’s health sector brain drain: surgical training programme

-Africa’s health sector brain-drain continues to be of concern, given that the continent carries roughly a quarter of the burden of the world’s diseases but only 1.3% of the world health workforce.
-Sub Saharan Africa is perhaps more affected than other regions.
+Africa’s health sector brain drain continues to be of concern, given that the continent carries roughly a quarter of the burden of the world’s diseases but only 1.3% of the world health workforce.
+Sub Saharan Africa is perhaps more affected than in other regions.

 The College of Surgeons of East, Central and Southern Africa (COSECSA) indicates that in Sub-Saharan Africa there are just 0.5 surgeons per 100 000 population.

-But, COSECSA has shown that investing in education has given African doctors an incentive to remain home and make a positive contribution to their patients’ lives – it is the second largest surgical training institute in Sub-Saharan Africa and offers a Membership and Fellowship programme in various surgical disciplines as well as in-service training and an e-learning platform for surgical trainees.
+But, COSECSA has shown that investing in education has given African doctors an incentive to remain home and make a positive contribution to their patients’ lives – it is the second-largest surgical training institute in Sub-Saharan Africa and offers a Membership and Fellowship program in various surgical disciplines as well as in-service training and an e-learning platform for surgical trainees.

-One of the programmes is geared toward getting more women surgeons into operating theatres.
+One of the programs is geared toward getting more women surgeons into operating theatres.
 It also boasts 94 accredited hospitals with 196 accredited trainers and 350 trainees enrolled.

-Recent research showed that 93% of the surgeon graduates from the COSECSA programme are retained in surgery in the Sub Saharan region counteracting the brain drain that occurred in the past.
+Recent research showed that 93% of the surgeon graduates from the COSECSA program are retained in surgery in the Sub Saharan region counteracting the brain drain that occurred in the past.

 Non-profit body COSECSA provides postgraduate education and training in surgery.

-Professor Pankaj G. Jani, the President of COSECSA in Kenya, says, “Our primary objective is to advance education, training, standards, research and practice in surgical care in this region in order to improve access to surgical care for the neglected surgical patient.”
+Professor Pankaj G. Jani, the current immediate past President of COSECSA in Kenya, says, “Our primary objective is to advance education, training, standards, research and practice in surgical care in this region in order to improve access to surgical care for the neglected surgical patient.”

 “We deliver a surgical training programme with a common examination and an internationally recognised surgical qualification.
 Admission to the College is open to all registered medical practitioners who comply with the professional requirements for admission,” he explains.